Biomass

 of state’s electricity comes from biomass

-The US dominates the wood pellet export market.
-In 2022, it exported 8.98 million metric tons (25% of total global wood pellet exports).
-Most exports go to Europe and come mainly from forests in the Southeast US.
-Eighty percent (10 million tons/year) of the US's wood pellet manufacturing capacity is in the South, mainly in North Carolina and Georgia.
+The U.S. dominates the wood pellet export market.
+In 2023, it exported 8.8 million metric tons (29% of total global wood pellet exports).
+Most exports go to Europe and come mainly from forests in the Southeast U.S. Eighty-five percent (9.2 million tons/year) of the U.S.'s wood pellet manufacturing capacity is in the South, mainly in North Carolina and Georgia.

 Largest Producer